alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 ### Part C – Deployment
 **Step 1:** Deploy the code on GitLab
-In this step you are required to deploy your source code with its dependencies to a repository and then push this repository to your GitLab account.
+In this step you are required to deploy your source code with its dependencies to a repository and then push this repository to your GitHub account.

 **Step 2:** Deploy a Docker image to the Docker Hub
 In this step, you need to create a docker image with all the trained models with the data and code to run these models one after another and produce the results.
 So, the user who would use this Docker image will be able to see the output results (accuracy, confusion matrix etc.) of applying all the three models on the accompanied data.